sekarinotan/cordova-sqlite-storage/README.md

 The new [brodybits / cordova-sqlite-test-app](https://github.com/brodybits/cordova-sqlite-test-app) sample is intended to be a boilerplate to reproduce and demonstrate any issues you may have with this plugin.
 You may also use it as a starting point to build a new app.

 In case you get stuck with something please read through the [support](#support) section and follow the instructions before raising an issue.
-Professional support is also available by contacting: <sales@xpbrew.consulting>
+Professional support is also available by contacting: <sales@storesafe.io>

 ### Plugin usage examples and tutorials